cha0s/shrub/docs/hook/shrubCorePreBootstrap.md

 };
 ```

-So that the heavy module will not be `require`d until hook `preBootstrap` is
+So that the heavy module will not be `require`d until hook
-invoked.
+`shrubCorePeBootstrap` is invoked.